mp81ss/miniclib/readme.txt

 See example.c or directly the headers (fully doxygenated), or the help file.

-PERFORMANCE:
-CVector is about 10-20% faster than utarray (https://troydhanson.github.io/uthash).
-CLists are much more faster then utlist in traversal and changes (add/insert/delete).

 Tested on windows with CLang v11 and VS2019, Linux with gcc v4.8.5 See file cv_bench.c